-Final Date of Completion 06/30/2020 Name Department Responsible Person 1 rwilliams Rachel Williams HCD Manager City Manager Donna Corcoran dcorcoran Accountant City Manager Responsible Person 2 Implemented Observation Correction Plan Status: Finding Type: Release of the new CAPER report.
-Next Milestone 06/30/2020 Milestone Date of Completion City Manager Department:
+Final Date of Completion 09/30/2020 Name Department Responsible Person 1 rwilliams Rachel Williams HCD Manager City Manager dcorcoran Donna Corcoran Accountant City Manager Responsible Person 2 Implemented Observation Correction Plan Status: Finding Type: Release of the new CAPER report.
+Next Milestone 09/30/2020 Milestone Date of Completion City Manager Department:

-3rd Party Auditor Audit Initiator FY2016 Consolidated Annual Performance and Evaluation Report (CAPER) - Slow Moving Activities Title: Issue / Observation A review of the City's reporting data (IDIS Report# RC04PR02) - List of activities by program year and project, in the Integrated Disbursement and information System (IDIS) are showing a number of old funded activities with large balances, no draws made, or activities incorrectly reported.
+3rd Party Auditor Audit Initiator FY2016 Consolidated Annual Performance and Evaluation Report (CAPER) - Slow Moving Activities Title: A review of the City's reporting data (IDIS Report# RC04PR02) - List of activities by program year Issue / Observation and project, in the Integrated Disbursement and information System (IDIS) are showing a number of old funded activities with large balances, no draws made, or activities incorrectly reported.
 Recommendation: It's recommended that the City, where appropriate, accurately report on open activities with \$0 balance and old activities with balances, as soon as possible, but no later than 30 days from receipt of this letter.
 By doing so, it will aid to avoid erroneous reporting and will assist the City in Title meeting its timeliness test.

 The City has reviewed the items listed on the chart.
 The first 4 IDIS activities have a program year Correction Plan: date of 1994 and shows as a zero balance.
 The City is requesting technical assistance from HUD to close out 1994 HOME, CDBG, and HOPWA programs.
 IDIS Activity# 2302 - 632 NW 15 Terrace (exhibit 11) - This activity has one final draw.
 The activity will be completed and closed no later than September 30, 2018 IDIS Activity# 2307 - New Vision CDC (exhibit 12) - This activity is in progress with an outstanding balance of \$46,417.02.
 The City expects the outstanding balance to be expended no later than September 30, 2018.
 IDIS Activity# 2298 - Lake Aire St. Improvements (exhibit 14) - The activity will be completed and closed no later than September 30, 2018.
 The remaining items have already been closed.

+Current Status:

-Current Status: Activities 2302, 2307, and 2298 that were identified in the correction plan have now been completed and closed.
+Activities 2302, 2307, and 2298 that were identified in the correction plan have now been completed and closed.
 These activities are now compliant.
 As part of the process improvement plan, Monthly review of CDBG Activities at Risk Dashboard is conducted.
-New activities have been identified that could become future findings for the City It appears that the Neighborhood Community Investment Program (NCIP) projects continue to present a challenge to the CDBG timeliness process and frequently appeare on the CDBG at risk dashboard.
+New activities have been identified that could become future findings for the City It appears that the Neighborhood Community Investment Program (NCIP) projects continue to present a challenge to the CDBG timeliness process and frequently appear on the CDBG at risk dashboard.
 An analysis of the City's at risk and slow-moving activities indicates that NCIP activities appear to be a recurring issue.
 To minimize or prevent future findings, the City has transitioned away from the practice of funding NCIP activities with CDBG funds due to the time sensitive nature of this funding source.

-External Findings Finance
+HUD monitoring was scheduled for June 2020, but it has been postponed until a future date that has not been determined.

+EXTERNAL FINDINGS

+Information Technology Services Department